Tell City man dead in officer-involved shooting - NewsBreak

 HOPKINS CO., Ky.
 (WEHT) – Douglas Nathan Phelps has been arrested on charges related to the death of a Hanson man.
 The Hopkins County Sheriff’s Office (HCSO) said there was an active Warrant of Arrest for Douglas “Nathan” Phelps.
 HCSO says Phelps was wanted for Leaving the Scene of an Accident/Failure to Render Aid w/Death […]

-2 toddlers killed, pregnant mother seriously injured in Hardin County crash; suspect arrested
+2 toddlers killed, pregnant mother seriously injured in Kentucky crash; suspect arrested

-WEST POINT, Ky. — A Radcliff woman is in jail following a crash that killed two small children and sent their pregnant mother to the hospital on Sunday.
+A woman is in jail following a Kentucky crash that killed two small children and sent their pregnant mother to the hospital on Sunday.
 The Hardin County Sheriff's Office believes 42-year-old Angela Chapman was under the influence of drugs at around 4:30 p.m. when she crossed over the center line of Dixie Highway and hit another vehicle with a Louisville family inside.

 ISP: Juveniles detained after high speed police chase